zkApp programmability is not yet available on the Mina Mainnet. You can get started now by deploying zkApps to the Berkeley Testnet.

-Prover Function & Verification Key
+Prover Function and Verification Key

-smart_contract.js.
-From this, you can:
+From this file, you can:

 - Generate a verification key to deploy your smart contract

-Deploying a smart contract
+Deploy a smart contract

 When you deploy to a new Mina address, the Mina Protocol charges a 1 MINA fee for account creation.
-This fee is unrelated to zkAapps and helps to prevent Sybil or denial of service attacks.
+This fee is unrelated to zkApps and helps to prevent Sybil or denial of service attacks.

-Deploying a zkApp UI
+Deploy a zkApp UI

 How users interact with a zkApp

-- User visits mycoolzkapp.com.
+User visits mycoolzkapp.com.

-- User interacts with the zkApp and enters any data as required.
-(For example, if this were an automated market maker, the user might specify to “buy x amount of ABC at y price”.)
+User interacts with the zkApp and enters any data as required.
+(For example, if this were an automated market maker, the user might specify to buy x amount of ABC at y price.)

 How state is updated on chain

 The integrity of these account updates is ensured by passing a hash of the account updates as a public input to the smart contract.
 The account updates must be present and unmodified for the verification function to pass successfully when it runs on Mina.
-In this way, the Mina network can confirm the integrity of both the proof and the associated account updates that describe how to update the zkApp account’s state.
+In this way, the Mina network can confirm the integrity of both the proof and the associated account updates that describe how to update the zkApp account state.

 On-chain state describes state that lives on the Mina blockchain.

 Each zkApp account provides 8 fields of 32 bytes each of arbitrary storage.
 You may store anything here as long as it fits in the size provided.

-On the next page, learn how to write a zkApp!
+On the next page, learn How to write a zkApp.